 When theories are interpreted dialectically, some prima facie justified assumptions are actually justified and others defeated.
-More theories are interpretable dialectically than 'monolectically', i.e. as sets of sentences assumed to be all true.
+More theories are interpretable dialectically than 'monolectically', i.e., as sets of sentences assumed to be all true.
 In other words, there are more theories with dialectical interpretations than theories with models.

 A fundamental complication of dialectical interpretation of theories in terms of dialectical interpretations is that theories can have zero, one or several dialectical interpretations.
 This complication is common for nonmonotonic logics.
 The existence problem asks for a necessary and sufficient criterion for the existence of a dialectical interpretation of a theory.
-The multiplicity problem asks for a necessary and sufficient criterion for the existence of multiple dialectical interpretations of a theory.
-The notion of dialectical justification, introduced in the present paper, gives rise to necessary and sufficient criteria that solve the existence and multiplicity problems for dialectical interpretations.
-An argument is dialectically justifying when it attacks all arguments that are incompatible with it.
-The properties of dialectical justification, especially the union, localization and separation properties, make it particularly suitable for the analysis of dialectical interpretations.
-The idea is that a dialectical interpretation exists if and only if there is a part of the theory in the context of which no sentence of the theory is dialectically ambiguous (i.e. both dialectically justifiable and dialectically defeasible), while all sentences of the theory are dialectically interpretable (i.e. either dialectically justifiable or dialectically defeasible) in the context of that part of the theory.
+The multiplicity problem asks for a necessary and sufficient criterion of dialectical justification, introduced in the present paper, gives rise to necessary and sufficient criteria that solve the existence and multiplicity problems for dialectical interpretations.
+An argument is dialectical justification, especially the union, localization and separation properties, make it particularly suitable for the analysis of dialectical interpretations.
+The idea is that a dialectical interpretation exists if and only if there is a part of the theory in the context of which no sentence of the theory is dialectically ambiguous (i.e., both dialectically justifiable and dialectically justifiable), while all sentences of the theory are dialectically interpretable (i.e., either dialectically justifiable or dialectically defeasible) in the context of that part of the theory.
 Multiple dialectical interpretations exist if and only if there are multiple incompatible parts with these properties.

-DEFLOG uses a simple, dialectically interpreted logical language using ordinary connectives × and → that is suitable for the analysis of central topics of dialectical argumentation, such as Toulmin's argument scheme, Pollock's rebutting and undercutting defeaters.
+DEFLOG uses a simple, dialectically interpreted logical language using ordinary connectives \times and \rightarrow that is suitable for the analysis of central topics of dialectical argumentation, such as Toulmin's argument scheme, Pollock's rebutting and undercutting defeaters.
 An important consequence of the choice of language is that in DEFLOG all information concerning justification and defeat is expressible in the logical object language as contingent information.
 There is no need for separate classes of defeasible rules of inference, priority information or pre-defined conclusive force relations between arguments.
 All these kinds of information can be expressed directly in DEFLOG's language, along with the other contingent information.